nkristek/Smaragd/README.md

 Classes:
 - `PropertySourceAttribute: Attribute`: usable on properties of classes inheriting from `ComputedBindable` (e.g. `ViewModel`).
-- `CommandCanExecuteSourceAttribute: Attribute`: usable on any method called "CanExecute" in a class inheriting from either `ViewModelCommand<TViewModel>` or `AsyncViewModelCommand<T>`.
+- `CommandCanExecuteSourceAttribute: Attribute`: usable on any method called "CanExecute" in a class inheriting from either `ViewModelCommand<TViewModel>` or `AsyncViewModelCommand<TViewModel>`.
 - `IsDirtyIgnoredAttribute: Attribute`: usable on properties of classes inheriting from `ViewModel`.

 ### Commands